meliao/osdc_support/griffin.rst

 OSDC Griffin uses a combination of Ephemeral storage in VMs and S3 object storage to provide reliable and fast data storage devices.
 Best practices on the Griffin involve:

+NEED UPDATE
 * Grabbing data (ie:  BAM file) from Swift into Cinder to insure fast I/O
 * Execute pipelines and store intermediate files in Cinder
 * Push results back to Swift
+END UPDATE

 General Griffin Use
 -------------------
-For general instructions on PDC use, please refer to the OSDC :doc:`Quickstart. <quickstart>`
+For general instructions on Griffin use, please refer to the OSDC :doc:`Quickstart. <quickstart>`

 To work on the command line, please refer to the OSDC support